Most people decide to head outdoors with tools and equipment, get new plants in the ground and hope that they’ll grow and thrive.

 Providing spaces for gardeners gives a special place for people who love to dig, plant, water and pick flowers, herbs or fresh vegetables.
 By preparing these areas for them, prior to planting, gives new plants a great start and helps the garden, and the gardener, to thrive!

-For more information on our Gardening for Health and Well-being Program click here.
+For more information on our Therapeutic Gardening Program click here.

 © cath manuel 13 september 2016